Skip to content

 Most AI video tools hand you a score and a hope.
 Truffle scores per criterion, cites the transcript moment that drove each score, and stores the audit trail.
 Built around the principle that AI surfaces evidence and humans make the call.
 Suitable for hiring under NYC Local Law 144 and the Illinois AI Video Interview Act.

-AI video interview software trusted by hiring teams that have to defend every decision
+AI video interview software trusted by owners and teams that have to defend every decision

 Randstad logoCatch Co logoChick-fil-A logoMathnasium logoThe Salvation Army logoMove-Tastic logo